clamy54/BlackBox-Cue/README.md

 BlackBox Cue gives you **300 pads** organized across **25 pages** of 12 pads each.

 Each pad can hold one audio file and has its own playback settings.
-Alternatively, a pad can be set to **Blank mode** to play silence for a configurable duration -- useful for timed pauses between tracks or for triggering control cues without any audio.
+Alternatively, a pad can be set to **Blank mode** to play silence for a configurable duration: useful for timed pauses between tracks or for triggering control cues without any audio.

 ### Playing a Pad